The mental load of motherhood

 After studying immeasurable parenting books in the relatively short three years since I had a baby, I’ve come to a happy place.

 I follow a basic system, which sees me connecting with my children before taking any other action.
+Children need three things for their emotional well-being.

 Those three things are attention, affection and acknowledgement.
 Pretty simple, I think.

-We have far fewer tantrums and far more cuddles, because I focus on those top 3 things.
+So far, so good with this approach.
+We have fewer tantrums and more cuddles because I focus on those top 3 things.

-In terms of the majority of the mental load of motherhood – maybe the fact that children need so much care and attention is the cause of suffering?
+In terms of the majority of the mental load of motherhood – maybe the fact that children need so much care and attention is the cause of suffering.

-Coming back to the conditioning topic, perhaps, just perhaps, some of what you are doing is due to old ways?
+But here’s where I’ll throw a spanner in the works.
+Coming back to the conditioning topic, perhaps some of what you are doing is due to old ways.

 Again, question yourself on the sheer volume of work you feel you have to do?

+Does the house really need to be spotless?
 Do you need to be doing aaaallllll the things you’re putting on yourself?

 And yes, it’s GOOD to let them play independently – they don’t need you 24/7!
 Don’t feel guilty about this!